 To me, when making horseradish cream there’s no point in using horseradish unless it’s fresh.
 I never even saw prepared horseradish before I came to America.
 The stuff in a jar has absolutely no flavor at all.
 [Editor’s Note: That last comment sounds sorta harsh, but you gotta admit, there’s some truth there.]–Cathal Armstrong

 A little dollop of this horseradish cream goes with (almost) anything savory, we’ve decided.
 Literally.
-Our testers found it to be quite quite lovely with matzoh, roast beef, baked potatoes, broccoli, lamb, grilled cheese and tomato sandwiches, deviled eggs, crudités, pork roast—and that’s just a partial list.
+Especially roast meats.
+Of course, when keeping kosher, you want to shy away from serving this dairy-based sauce with roasts or meat of any sort.
+But even during Passover you can dip matzoh in it!
+Our testers also found the sauce to be quite nice with baked potatoes, broccoli, grilled cheese and tomato sandwiches, deviled eggs, crudités—and that’s just a partial list.
 We hear they’re every considering slathering it on brownies and stirring it into martinis.
 Go on, try to find something it doesn’t work with.
 Dare you.
 Oh, and remember, lest you suddenly fancy yourself a horseradish connoisseur while putting this little number together, that you can always add more horseradish later, but you can’t take it away once you’ve added it.
 If this is the first time you’ve encountered fresh horseradish, just approach it with love in your heart and a sturdy vegetable peeler.
 (Or, if the wrinkly skin is particularly knobby or tough, grab a sharp paring knife, which will also do the trick.)
 Then simply grate the peeled root using a grater or a Microplane—coarsely or finely, it matters little.

 - 1/4 to 1/2 cup grated fresh horseradish, or more to taste

 - 1 cup crème fraîche or sour cream